 Scrape the dough into the greased skillet, and press down with your fingers or a spatula, so the cookie is a smooth even layer.

 Bake for 20 minutes, or until the edges of the giant skillet cookie are golden and the center is just set.

 Let cool slightly.
 Best served the day it is baked.

 *If using gluten free flour, it is important to let the skillet cookie cool to lukewarm – if it’s still too warm it will crumble when sliced, but firms up nicely when it’s slightly cool.

 Slice into 12 wedges.
 Eat as is, or serve with ice cream and chocolate sauce or sprinkles.

 For more fun cooking projects to make with kids, see the ‘Cooking With Kids’ series here.

 Sign up here to receive new Kitchen Frau recipes directly to your email inbox, and get a handy and useful kitchen tip with each recipe.

-Don’t forget to Pin this photo to save the recipe for later!
+Don’t forget to PIN IT to save the recipe for later!